mauer/xmidictrl/docs/README.md

 # MIDI Controller plugin for X-Plane
-XMidiCtrl is an X-Plane plugin to use midi controllers within the flight simulator
+XMidiCtrl is an X-Plane 11plugin to use midi controllers within the flight simulator

 The following devices are currently supported: